-Finding Your Brand Voice: From Personality to Point of View
+Brand Voice: From Personality to Point of View

 Brand Materials is a guided series exploring the foundations of brand strategy, from purpose and positioning to voice, personality, and emotional connection.
 Each piece is written to guide you through the thinking behind branding, step by step.

-In this post, you’ll learn how to shape a brand voice and build a point of view system that establishes personality and authority in your niche.
+In this post, you’ll learn how to shape a brand voice and build a point of view that establishes personality and authority in your niche.

 What is Brand Voice?

-Brand voice is the consistent way your brand speaks about its work and the world around it.
+Voice is the consistent way your brand speaks about its work and the world around it.
 It’s what allows someone to recognize your writing before they recognize your name.
 If you’ve ever read something and instantly known who wrote it (even before seeing the name) then you have an idea of what brand voice means.

 Your voice tells your audience how seriously to take you, how close to stand, and what kind of relationship you’re inviting them into.
 Whether your brand feels warm and conversational, precise and assured, restrained and thoughtful, or challenging: each choice carries meaning.